carpentries/lesson-development-training/episodes/lesson-design.md

 before the end of the workshop.

 To account for this,
-we have adapted Nicholl's five phases in this training, to place an emphasis on assessing learning during a workshop:
+we have adapted Nicholls' five phases in this training, to place an emphasis on assessing learning during a workshop:

 1. Define desired learning outcomes